What do I need to know before retiring in Bolivia?

 When we asked people what advice they would give someone preparing to move to Bolivia, they said...

 "Before retiring in Bolivia, expats should be aware of the country's language and culture.
 It is important to learn Spanish, as it is the official language of Bolivia.
 Additionally, expats should research the cost of living in the country, as it is generally lower than in other countries.
 It is also important to research the healthcare system in Bolivia, as it may not be as comprehensive as in other countries.
 Additionally, expats should be aware of the climate in Bolivia, as it can vary greatly depending on the region.
-Finally, expats should research the visa requirements for Bolivia, as they may need to obtain a visa in order to stay in the country for an extended period of time," said another expat in Bolivia.
+Finally, expats should research the visa requirements for Bolivia, as they may need to obtain a visa in order to stay in the country for an extended period of time," explained one expat living in Bolivia.

-"Be carefull at some parts of the city there can be pickpocket or armed robberies," wrote a member who made the move to Cochabamba, Bolivia.
+"Be carefull at some parts of the city there can be pickpocket or armed robberies," said another expat in Cochabamba, Bolivia.

 Other Questions: